s-sohani/knowledge/Kuber/Objects/VOLUMES.md

 Pods is logical hosts that use  be shared resources like CPU and RAM, but storage can't be used share. so a pod has its own isolated filesystem. a volume is created when the pod is started and is destroyed when the pod is deleted.
 Because of this, a volume’s contents will persist across container restarts.
 After a container is restarted, the new container can see all the files that were written to the volume by the previous container.
 Also, if a pod contains multiple containers, the volume can be used by all of them at once.
 A volume is available to all containers in the pod, but it must be mounted in each container that needs to access it.
 In Linux and Kubernetes can mounting the same volume into two or more containers in a pod.

+## Volume Types
+- emptyDir—A simple empty directory used for storing transient data.
+-  hostPath—Used for mounting directories from the worker node’s filesystem into the pod.
+- gitRepo—A volume initialized by checking out the contents of a Git repository.
+- nfs—An NFS share mounted into the pod.
+- gcePersistentDisk (Google Compute Engine Persistent Disk), awsElastic- BlockStore (Amazon Web Services Elastic Block Store Volume), azureDisk (Microsoft Azure Disk Volume)—Used for mounting cloud provider-specific storage.Using volumes to share data between containers 163
+- cinder, cephfs, iscsi, flocker, glusterfs, quobyte, rbd, flexVolume, vsphere- Volume, photonPersistentDisk, scaleIO—Used for mounting other types of network storage.
+- configMap, secret, downwardAPI—Special types of volumes used to expose cer- tain Kubernetes resources and cluster information to the pod.
+- persistentVolumeClaim—A way to use a pre- or dynamically provisioned per- sistent storage.
+(We’ll talk about them in the last section of this chapter.)